moore/borromean/spec/ring.md

 }
 ```

+Each `region` has a `header` that both describes the contents of the region as well lists the current head of each collection.

+## Free Pointer

 ```alloy
 sig FreePointer {
 	next_tail: lone Region,
 }
 ```

 The `next_tail` points to the region  added to the free list after this one.
 It is therefor written not when the region containing the free pointer is written but when the next region is freed.

+## Header

 ```alloy
 sig Header {